-The first pen name was Jackson Giglio. mm erotica with a satirical edge.
-The most successful name I ever wrote under, which is either funny or instructive depending on how you feel about genre fiction.
+The first pen name was Jackson Giglio. mm erotica with a satirical edge, and the most successful name in the whole run — either funny or instructive depending on how you feel about genre fiction.

-What I wanted was a bookstore.
-Not a brand, not a content operation β a real catalog with the range of St. Marks and the counterculture edge of City Lights and the density of The Strand, all under one roof I actually controlled.
-My books.
-My taste.
+The goal was a bookstore.
+Not a brand, not a content operation — a real catalog with the range of St. Marks, the counterculture edge of City Lights, and the density of The Strand, all under one roof nobody else controlled.
 No middlemen deciding what belonged.

 Script work paid better.
 It still does.
-I have been script doctoring and pitching for close to twenty years and that side of the work is more profitable by a clear margin.
+Close to twenty years of script doctoring and pitching, and that side of the work is more profitable by a clear margin.

 But the books kept charting on Amazon.